bbkane/dotfiles/README.md

 flign will prompt before unlinking

+### Apps that cannot be installed with fling

+- vscode has an install script in the subfolder

-## Add a stowable config to the repo
+## Add a flingable config to the repo

 - make a directory with the name of an app
 - mirror app config's file structure from `~` into `./<app>/`, replacing leading `.` with `dot-`.
 For example, if your app's config is stored at `~/.myapp/config`, then make `./dot-myapp/config`